Tetrapod: Permian

-In the Permian period, in addition to temnospondyl and anthracosaur clades, there were two important clades of amniote tetrapods, the sauropsids and the synapsids.
-The latter were the most important and successful Permian animals.
+In the Permian period, amniotes became particularly well-established, and two important clades filled in most terrestrial niches: the sauropsids and the synapsids.
+The latter were the most important and successful Permian land animals, establishing complex terrestrial ecosystems of predators and prey while acquiring various adaptations retained by their modern descendants, the mammals.
+Sauropsid diversity was more subdued during the Permian, but they did begin to fracture into several lineages ancestral to modern reptiles.
+Amniotes were not the only tetrapods to experiment with prolonged life on land.
+Some temnospondyls, seymouriamorphs, and diadectomorphs also successfully filled terrestrial niches in the earlier part of the Permian.
+Non-amniote tetrapods declined in the later part of the Permian.

 The end of the Permian saw a major turnover in fauna during the Permian–Triassic extinction event.
 There was a protracted loss of species, due to multiple extinction pulses.
 Many of the once large and diverse groups died out or were greatly reduced.

 Mesozoic

-The diapsids (a subgroup of the sauropsids) began to diversify during the Triassic, giving rise to the turtles, crocodiles, and dinosaurs and lepidosaurs.
-In the Jurassic, lizards developed from some lepidosaurs.
-In the Cretaceous, snakes developed from lizards and modern birds branched from a group of theropod dinosaurs.
+The diapsid reptiles (a subgroup of the sauropsids) strongly diversified during the Triassic, giving rise to the turtles, pseudosuchians (crocodilian ancestors), dinosaurs, pterosaurs, and lepidosaurs, along with many other reptile groups on land and sea.
+Some of the new Triassic reptiles would not survive into the Jurassic, but others would flourish during the Jurassic.
+Lizards, turtles, dinosaurs, pterosaurs, crocodylomorphs, and plesiosaurs were particular beneficiaries of the Triassic-Jurassic transition.
+Birds, a particular subset of theropod dinosaurs capable of flight via feathered wings, evolved in the Late Jurassic.
+In the Cretaceous, snakes developed from lizards, rhynchocephalians (tuataras and kin) declined, and modern birds and crocodilians started to establish themselves.

-By the late Mesozoic, the groups of large, primitive tetrapod that first appeared during the Paleozoic such as temnospondyls and amniote-like tetrapods had gone extinct.
-Many groups of synapsids, such as anomodonts and therocephalians, that once comprised the dominant terrestrial fauna of the Permian, also became extinct during the Mesozoic; however, during the Jurassic, one synapsid group (Cynodontia) gave rise to the modern mammals, which survived through the Mesozoic to later diversify during the Cenozoic.
-Also, the Cretaceous-Paleogene extinction event killed off many organisms, including all dinosaurs except neornithes, which later diversified during the Cenozoic.
+Among the characteristic Paleozoic non-amniote tetrapods, few survived into the Mesozoic.
+Temnospondyls briefly recovered in the Triassic, spawning the large aquatic stereospondyls and the small terrestrial lissamphibians (the earliest frogs, salamanders, and caecilians).
+However, stereospondyl diversity would crash at the end of the Triassic.
+By the Late Cretaceous, the only surviving amphibians were lissamphibians.
+Many groups of synapsids, such as anomodonts and therocephalians, that once comprised the dominant terrestrial fauna of the Permian, also became extinct during the Triassic.
+During the Jurassic, one synapsid group (Cynodontia) gave rise to the modern mammals, which survived through the rest of the Mesozoic to later diversify during the Cenozoic.
+The Cretaceous-Paleogene extinction event at the end of the Mesozoic killed off many organisms, including all the non-avian dinosaurs and nearly all marine reptiles.
+Birds survived and diversified during the Cenozoic, similar to mammals.

 Cenozoic

-Following the great faunal turnover at the end of the Mesozoic, representatives of seven major groups of tetrapods persisted into the Cenozoic era.
-One of them, the Choristodera, became extinct 11 million years ago for unknown reasons.
-The surviving six are:
+Following the great extinction event at the end of the Mesozoic, representatives of seven major groups of tetrapods persisted into the Cenozoic era.
+One of them, a group of semiaquatic reptiles known as the Choristodera, became extinct 11 million years ago for unclear reasons.
+The seven Cenozoic tetrapods groups are: